-Students are provided a Jessup email for their initial registration, which is used for all University communication; their user name and password are also required for Intranet, Moodle, and library use.
-My.jessup.edu is Jessup's password protected Intranet where students can access current information and documents related to program resources and requirements.
+Students are provided a Jessup email for their initial registration, which is used for all University communication; their user name and password are also required for Intranet, Canvas, and library use.
+My.iessup.edu is Jessup's password protected Intranet where students can access current information and documents related to program resources and requirements.

-The University uses the open-source Moodle software package for all undergraduate and graduate-level courses.
-Students and faculty are encouraged to utilize Moodle for each course, including content delivery, threaded discussion forums, electronic assignment and grading management, and essay submission through Turnitin (an Internet-based plagiarism-prevention service linked to Moodle).
-Faculty and students have 24/7 access to LMS/Moodle support by phone, chat, or email.
+The University uses Canvas software package for all undergraduate and graduate-level courses.
+Students and faculty are encouraged to utilize Canvas for each course, including content delivery, threaded discussion forums, electronic assignment and grading management, and essay submission through Turnitin (an Internet-based plagiarism-prevention service linked to Canvas).
+Faculty and students have 24/7 access to LMS/ Canvas help in the left hand side navigation in Canvas.